snakehead007/localhosted-invoice-administration/README.md

 v1.8: stable, v2.0 coming soon

-This project is not ready for use it still needs translations, currently only in ##### Dutch
+This project is not ready for use it still needs translations, currently only in Dutch!

 This program is created and maintained for [www.mdsart.be/](https://www.mdsart.be/)